ewernqvi/mvc_rest_demo/README.md

    ```
    Set the _token_ and the :id of the user you want to update, note that you may only update yourself
    unless you have the administer role.
 The content passed is a JSON record all the fields of the user.
-   Please note that a HTTP PUT overwrites the entiere record, so all fields must be supplied in the
+   Please note that a HTTP PUT overwrites the entire record, so all fields must be supplied in the
    passed record, even the ones you don't change.

 ### Images